w-renk/simuchrome/README.md

 simuchrome.exe infile [--simulation, -s] outfile
 ```

-`--simulation` or `-s` is a path to toml file containing custom values for the calculations.
+`--simulation` or `-s` should be followed by a path to toml file containing custom values for the calculations.
 It must be in the same format as the included simulation.toml file, or you can edit the values directly in that file and run the program without the -s option.
 Explanations of the values and their effects on the output image are described in simulation.toml.
 At a minimum, the RInIrFrac and GInIrFrac values need to be adjusted based on your camera sensor and the exact filter(s) you use.

 ## Theory